peytoncordero/DRI25/html-css.md

 <!-- TODO: Change this -->

-In this activity we will practice the skills we just learned, link an image in your `index.html` file.
+In this activity we will practice the skills we just learned, link an image in your existing HTML code.
 We will use the in-browser code editor.

 <!-- <Info>__Tip:__
 From here out, is becomes increasingly challenging to use the in-browser code editor, so it is advised that you use your text editor for the remainder of this lesson on HTML.
 You can resume scaffolding from the code editor when we begin exploring CSS.